radanskoric/radanskoric.github.io/_posts/2025-09-10-rails-world-from-first-time-speaker-perspective.markdown

 Now, the keynote by DHH.
 Here is the [link to the video recording](https://www.youtube.com/watch?v=gcwzWzC7gUA){:target="_blank"}.

 The theme of the keynote was: stepping back and looking at the whole problem.
 He talked about how we've forgotten the idea of what the problem was, that we've gone backwards and he wanted to think about the whole problem, all of web development.
-In the keynote he teased that he'll talk later about the problem beyond web development, but I'll give you spoiler.
-That part of the presentation was about Omarchy.
+In the keynote he teased that he'll talk later about the problem beyond web development, but I'll give you a spoiler.
+That part of the presentation was about [Omarchy](https://omarchy.org/){:target="_blank"}.

 In real life the keynote continued with the now familiar theme of compressing complexity and simplifying work.
 He drew a lot of comparisons between the experience of developing web pages in 90s vs today.
 The Roman empire makes an appearance but I won't spoil that, watch the video.